 Autumn season in Kanchenjunga:

-Autumn season always welcomes you with clear blue sky, warm atmosphere and most importantly festivals.
-That is the reason, Autumn season is also called a peak season in Nepal.
-Thus, trekking to Kanchenjunga during Autumn season is the best.
-In any case, since it is a peak season, you might find lots of people while trekking.
+The Autumn season always welcomes you with a clear blue sky, warm atmosphere, and most important festivals.
+That is the reason, Autumn season is also called the peak season in Nepal.
+Thus, trekking to Kanchenjunga during the Autumn season is the best.
+In any case, since it is peak season, you might find lots of people while trekking.

 Winter season in Kanchenjunga:

-Winter season can be a bit hard when travelling to Kanchenjunga base camp.
-Most of the times, you will be stuck in one place due to bad weather.
-What’s more the freezing cold temperature is not to be underestimated of the fact that it can go 0 to even minus degree Celsius.
+The Winter season can be a bit hard when traveling to Kanchenjunga base camp.
+Most of the time, you will be stuck in one place due to bad weather.
+What’s more, the freezing cold temperature is not to be underestimated of the fact that it can go from 0 to even minus degrees Celsius.

-Similarly, the tea houses in higher altitude will be closed, the path will be most likely blocked by snow and the chance of getting help is also dim.
+Similarly, the tea houses at higher altitudes will be closed, the path will be most likely blocked by snow and the chance of getting help is also dim.
 So, we don’t recommend you this season for trekking.

 Spring Season in Kanchenjunga:

-Spring season as its name suggest “New Beginnings” demonstrate a fresh start, fresh bud blooming, nature filled with flowers & greenery.
+Spring season as its name suggests “New Beginnings” demonstrate a fresh start, fresh bud blooming, nature-filled with flowers & greenery.
 Also, known as the peak season too, this season is the best season to travel in Nepal.

 Summer Season in Kanchenjunga:

-Summer season can be a dangerous season for Kanchenjunga trek due to heavy rainfall, fog & landslides.
-The odds of landslides are such a lot of that the route will be gone in the next day and you will have to find your own.
-What’s more remember about the blood sucking leeches which won’t leave you on your entire trek.
+The summer season can be a dangerous season for the Kanchenjunga trek due to heavy rainfall, fog & landslides.
+The odds of landslides are such a lot that the route will be gone in the next day and you will have to find your own.
+What’s more, remember about the blood-sucking leeches which won’t leave you on your entire trek.